How to improve customer experience (CX)

 The customer experience goes hand in hand with user experience (UX).
 Investing in quality design talent is a must.
 A UX expert will point out every little detail on the website that needs to be fixed.

 A good designer can also help you with your identity.
-You need to have a consistent theme for your brand that you use in all channels.
+You need to have a consistent theme and a logo design for your brand that you use in all channels.
 Choose an appropriate yet eye-catching color scheme to stand out and be yourself among the plethora of other websites and products.

 Pro tip: One way to choose a perfect theme for your brand is to detect the Shopify Theme being used on a different site, and install the same theme.